What is a definition of done?

 6. Make the product owner responsible and the team accountable

 Set up the DoD custom field such that only the product owner can add/modify/remove items.
 This will make him or her responsible for stating what they want.
 Then, let the team be accountable for delivering what the PO wants by crossing off every item in the DoD.

-The best way to have a team follow the DoD is to embed it into their workflow.
+The best way to have an agile team follow the DoD is to embed it into their scrum workflow.
 Use a Workflow Validator on the technical task or a user story workflow transition to prevent the resolution of the issue until all DoD items are done.
 This demands accountability and reinforces what “Done” really means.

 At the end of the day, the acceptance criteria list is nothing more than a DoD that is specific to every user story.
-To implement an acceptance criteria list in JIRA, either create a new custom field or piggy back on the global DoD.
+To implement an acceptance criteria list in Jira, either create a new custom field or piggyback on the global DoD.
 With Checklist, you can add items directly at the issue level.
-So, you could have a single DoD custom field with the mandatory global items as options and the acceptance criteria as items at the issue level.
+So, you could have a single DoD custom field with the mandatory global items as options and each individual acceptance criterion as an item at the issue level.